 Work to solve problems that aren’t popular.
 Popularity of a problem is evidence that it is hard to solve, competition is high, and your individual contribution is likely to be small.
 In contrast, neglected problems often have low-hanging solutions that no one has bothered to look for, there’s less competition to break into roles that have influence, and your individual contribution may be uniquely large.
 This is essentially the standard market advice to buy low and sell high.

 Read more history.
 I still read a lot about technology, but at the margin I probably get more value from reading histories of institutional disasters and near-disasters, and the biographies of people who helped avoid some of those disasters.
+You can get a list of some of these in this footnote: 1.

 Avoid spending time to earn or save money.
 I now see time as my most valuable resource, and I’m willing to spend money to save time.
 I pay for ridesharing so that I can work during transit, I frequently buy meals so that I can save time spent cooking, I pay higher rent to have a shorter commute, and I don’t spend time searching for bargains.